jopterhorst/docs/content/refguide/parse-and-format-date-function-calls.md

     the output is:

     ```java
-    The date May 21st, 2015\.
+    'Thu May 21 00:00:00 CET 2015'
+    ```
     The time will be 12 o'clock at night because it is not specified.
-    ```

 * If you use the following input: